Bouchercon Standing Rules

 D. In the event an at-large seat on the Board is not filled by a vote of Members at the General Members Meeting

 or becomes vacant in the interim, the Board may name a replacement to serve until the following General

 Members Meeting and the election of a successor to complete the remainder of that seat’s term.

-prepare a slate reflecting the majority endorsement of the full Board, to then be ratified by the membership
+a slate reflecting a majority endorsement vote of the Board to be ratified by the membership.

 F. Each year the Board shall solicit candidates to receive the David Thompson Special Service Award, which

 recognizes extraordinary efforts to develop and promote the mystery and crime fiction field.The Board shall

 select the winner and announce the decision in advance of that year’s annual Convention.The award shall be